kevingorski/kevingorski.com_source/contents/projects-&-portfolio.md

 LMS consists of a few parts:

-* A UI bootstrapped by a single JavaScript file which leverages jQuery and Knockout for AJAX and UI logic, respectively.
+* <span>A UI bootstrapped by a single JavaScript file which leverages jQuery and Knockout for AJAX and UI logic, respectively.</span>
-* Shared .NET WebAPI service for the app UI
+* <span>Shared .NET WebAPI service for the app UI</span>
-* An end system-specific web service implementation that will be called from the top-level API to read and manipulate existing data
+* <span>An end system-specific web service implementation that will be called from the top-level API to read and manipulate existing data</span>
-* An email retreival and parsing daemon to associate the text in incoming messages with properties and people in the system
+* <span>An email retreival and parsing daemon to associate the text in incoming messages with properties and people in the system</span>

 ### Technologies

-* jQuery, Knockout
+* <span>jQuery, Knockout</span>
-* .NET Web API
+* <span>.NET Web API</span>
-* Entity Framework v5
+* <span>Entity Framework v5</span>

 ### My Favorite Parts

-* I wouldn't want to be working under a compressed timeline all the time, but there's nothing quite as galvanizing for a small team as a goal that seems on the edge of possible.
+* <span>I wouldn't want to be working under a compressed timeline all the time, but there's nothing quite as galvanizing for a small team as a goal that seems on the edge of possible.</span>
-* This was one of the most sophisticated and complete JavaScript-based UIs I've worked on.
-A lot of theory-based opinions were tested and proven one way or the other.
+* <span>This was one of the most sophisticated and complete JavaScript-based UIs I've worked on.
+A lot of theory-based opinions were tested and proven one way or the other.</span>

 ## Can You Read It Now?